osrf/gazebo_tutorials/haptix_comm/tutorial.md

 <include from='/  // Send commands/' to='/    usleep\(10000\);\n  }/' src='http://bitbucket.org/osrf/gazebo_tutorials/raw/default/haptix_comm/files/hx_controller.c' />

-Once we know or verify the device information we can start to send commands for controlling the hand.
+Once we confirm the device information we can start sending commands for controlling the hand.
 The function `hx_update()` is in charge of sending a new command and receive the current state of the hand.

-First of all we need to fill a `hxCommand` struct that contains the positions, velocities, and gains for each joint.
+First of all, we need to fill a `hxCommand` struct that contains the positions, velocities, and gains for each joint.
 Check the [haptix_comm API](https://bitbucket.org/osrf/haptix_comm/src/cfd7e09c00ad045c0ee99a871f786971dc527fc5/include/haptix/comm/haptix.h?at=default) for a detailed view of the `hxCommand` struct.
 In our case we are modifying the position of all the joints according to a sinusoidal function.